 Cynthia Pace holds a Doctorate in music education, a Masters Degree in piano performance, and is NY State Certified as a Music Teacher, K – 12.

-Dr. Pace enjoys teaching piano students of all interest levels and ages, and has a wide range of musical interests, herself.
-She is the author of well known piano teaching materials, including the adult beginner’s Piano Plain and Simple, and the young beginner’s Grand Staff-Capers.
-She has written and recorded CD accompaniments for piano publications, and brings her experience with midi and recording technology to her piano teaching.
-Her teaching includes public school and college music, along with studio teaching of pre school - adult students.
+She enjoys teaching piano students of all interest levels and ages, and has a wide range of musical interests.
+She is the author of well known piano teaching materials, including the adult beginner’s Piano Plain and Simple, the young beginner’s Grand Staff-Capers, the improvisation guide, Fur Elise Flash Mob and others.
+She has written and recorded CD accompaniments for piano publications, and brings her experience with recording-technology to her piano teaching.
+Her teaching experience includes public school and college music, along with studio teaching of students of all ages.

-Dr. Pace has presented piano teaching workshops throughout the nation.
-These include appearances at Music Teachers National Association Conventions.
-She has written articles on piano teaching, and on other aspects of music.
-Her analytic article on Ruth Crawford’s music, “Piano Study in Mixed Accents: Form Against Form,” is published in the academic journal, “Theory and Practice.”
-Dr. Pace is a third generation piano teacher, having learned her trade from parents who were both gifted professional musicians.
-As a student, teacher, clinician, writer, and editor, she has had a lifelong involvement with the renowned teaching methods of her father, Dr. Robert Pace.
-Dr. Cynthia Pace is the proud parent of a highly accomplished avocational musician.
+Dr. Pace has presented piano teaching workshops throughout the nation and has written articles on piano teaching and on other aspects of music.
+Her analytic article on Ruth Crawford’s music, “Piano Study in Mixed Accents: Form Against Form,” appears in the journal, “Theory and Practice.”
+She is a third generation piano teacher, having learned her trade from parents who were both gifted professional musicians.